Traveling is in your blood…and in your business. Which means you spend a lot of time in airports.

 No. You cannot transfer American Airlines AAdvantage miles to partner airlines.
 However, you can redeem miles for award flights with partner airlines and other benefits.

 American Airlines AAdvantage miles are typically valued at an average of 1.7 cents per point.
 This means a $100 flight ticket can be awarded for the equivalent of about 5,800 American Airlines miles.

 Are there other American Airlines credit cards?

 How many American Airlines miles are required for a free flight?

 For as few as 7,500 American AAdvantage miles, you can obtain a free flight in the contiguous U.S.

 Who are the American Airlines AAdvantage airline partners?

 American Airlines is a part of the Oneworld alliance, so they are partners with all Oneworld carriers, including:

-SriLankan Airlines, Air Berlin, British Airways, Cathay Pacific, S7 Airlines, Iberia, Finnair, LAN Airlines, Qantas Airlines, Qatar Airways, Royal Jordanian Airlines, Japan Airlines, TAM Airlines, and Malaysia Airlines.
+SriLankan Airlines, British Airways, Cathay Pacific, S7 Airlines, Iberia, Finnair, LAN Airlines, Qantas Airlines, Qatar Airways, Royal Jordanian Airlines, Japan Airlines, TAM Airlines, and Malaysia Airlines.

 When do American Airlines AAdvantage miles expire?